-This consultation document suggests measures providers could adopt to help ensure they treat vulnerable people fairly and give them the help, support and services they need.
+This guide suggests measures providers could adopt to help make sure they treat vulnerable people fairly and give them the help, support and services they need.
+Many providers have already made progress in making sure they treat vulnerable customers fairly, but there is still room to do more.

 |BT (PDF File, 241.7 KB)||Organisation|